aniket0112/Sudoku_Solver/README.md

 7. Save this.
 Go back to BackTrackAlgo.m and hit Run.

-8. Wait for a few seconds and you will be prompted with an image having boxes of ROI for OCR(Character Recognition of characters within the box).
+8. Wait for a few seconds and you will be prompted with an image having boxes of ROI for OCR(Recognition of characters within the box).
 Make sure no box has intersection with a part of digit of other box or else the resulting matrix will be faulty.
 To customise a misplaced box, type in the number of box in the command window and you will be prompted with a menu to move it.
 When satisfied, click GO.
+If you don't need any customization type in 0 in the command window when asked for "roi".

-9. Your ANSWER will be displayed in less than 5 seconds in the command window.
+9. Your ANSWER will be displayed in less than 5 seconds in the command window if all went well.

 P.S.
 Work is in progress; will keep incorporating updates to the repository.